Contents

 - Introducing AASB S1 aligned with IFRS S1, as a voluntary standard for general sustainability reporting on topics other than climate.

-- Updating AASB S2 to better align with IFRS S2 for climate-related disclosures and ingrate applicable IFRS S1 provisions.
+- Updating AASB S2 to better align with IFRS S2 for climate-related disclosures and incorporate

+- applicable IFRS S1 provisions.
 This means some of the Australian nuances have been removed, reverting more closely to the international standard.
-Such as:

-- Removing prioritisation of NGER methodologies for measuring GHG emissions, with the Standards now prioritising the use of The GHG Protocol unless otherwise required by law.
+Such as: Removing prioritisation of NGER methodologies for measuring GHG emissions, with the Standards now prioritising the use of the GHG Protocol unless otherwise required by law.
 Removing the scope of scenarios to use.
 While noting that requirements to apply a 1.5°C scenario and a higher warming scenario have been included in the Corporations Act, which means entities must still apply a minimum of two scenarios.
-The AASB confirmed its decision, however, to remove requirements to consider industry-specific metric (which IFRS S2 requires) until a later date.
+The AASB confirmed its decision, however, to remove requirements to consider industry-specific metrics (which IFRS S2 requires) until a later date.

 Why do we need mandatory climate reporting?